awsdocs/iam-user-guide/doc_source/best-practices.md

 + [Creating Your First IAM Admin User and Group](getting-started_create-admin-group.md)
 + [Managing IAM Groups](id_groups_manage.md)

-## Use AWS Defined Policies to Assign Permissions Whenever Possible<a name="bp-use-aws-defined-policies"></a>

-We recommend that you use the managed policies that are created and maintained by AWS to grant permissions whenever possible\.
-A key advantage of using these policies is that they are maintained and updated by AWS as new services or new API operations are introduced\.

-AWS managed policies are designed to support common tasks\.
-They typically provide access to a single service or a limited set of actions\.
-For more information about AWS managed policies, see [AWS Managed Policies](access_policies_managed-vs-inline.md#aws-managed-policies)\.

-AWS managed policies for job functions can span multiple services and align with common job functions in the IT industry\.
-For a list and descriptions of job function policies, see [AWS Managed Policies for Job Functions](access_policies_job-functions.md)\.

 ## Grant Least Privilege<a name="grant-least-privilege"></a>

-When you create IAM policies, follow the standard security advice of granting *least privilege*—that is, granting only the permissions required to perform a task\.
+When you create IAM policies, follow the standard security advice of granting *least privilege*, or granting only the permissions required to perform a task\.
 Determine what users need to do and then craft policies for them that let the users perform *only* those tasks\.

 Start with a minimum set of permissions and grant additional permissions as necessary\.
 Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later\.

 You can use access level groupings to understand the level of access that a policy grants\.
 [Policy actions](reference_policies_elements_action.md) are classified as `List`, `Read`, `Write`, `Permissions management`, or `Tagging`\.
 For example, you can choose actions from the `List` and `Read` access levels to grant read\-only access to your users\.
 To learn how to use policy summaries to understand access level permissions, see [Use Access Levels to Review IAM Permissions](#use-access-levels-to-review-permissions)\.

-One feature that can help with this is the **Access Advisor** tab\.
-This tab is available on the IAM console details page whenever you inspect a user, group, role, or policy\.
-The tab includes information about which services are actually used by a user, group, role, or by anyone that uses a policy\.
+One feature that can help with this is *service last accessed data*\.
+View this data on the **Access Advisor** tab on the IAM console details page for a user, group, role, or policy\.
+You can also use the AWS CLI or AWS API to retrieve service last accessed data\.
+This data includes information about which services a user, group, role, or anyone using a policy attempted to access and when\.
 You can use this information to identify unnecessary permissions so that you can refine your IAM policies to better adhere to the principle of least privilege\.
-For more information, see [Reducing Policy Scope by Viewing User Activity](access_policies_access-advisor.md)\.
+For more information, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

+To further reduce permissions, you can view your account's events in CloudTrail **Event history**\.
+CloudTrail event logs include detailed event information that you can use to reduce the policy's permissions and include only the actions and resources that your IAM entities need\.
+For more information, see [Viewing CloudTrail Events in the CloudTrail Console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-console.html) in the *AWS CloudTrail User Guide*\.

 For more information, see the following:
 + [Access Management](access.md)